 Make sure you always have food and drink with you.
 If you get stuck on a freeway or runway, you don’t want your blood sugars to get too low.
 If you are traveling outside of the U.S., teach your child how to say "I have diabetes" and "sugar or orange juice, please" in the language or languages of the countries you'll visit.
 If your child is younger, learn how to say “my child has diabetes.”

 If you are flying to your destination, there are a few other things you’ll need to consider before traveling with a child who has diabetes.

-- Contact the airline and find out the policy for carrying your child’s diabetes medications and supplies onto the plane.
-You may need a travel letter from her diabetes provider.
+- Contact the airline and find out the policy for carrying your child’s diabetes medicine and supplies onto the plane.
+You may need a travel letter from your diabetes provider.

 - Take diabetes supplies with you in your carry-on luggage onto the plane.
 Don’t pack diabetes supplies in luggage that is to be checked into the baggage hold.

 - When you get on the plane, store your carry-on bag with your diabetes supplies near your feet or under the seat in front of you.
 Do not place it in the overhead bins because there may be times during the flight when you are not permitted to stand.

 - If your flight involves a time change, talk to your diabetes provider about how to manage your insulin schedule.
 Remember: Eastward travel means a shorter day so you may need less insulin.
 Westward travel means a longer day, so more insulin may be needed.

 - If you inject insulin with a syringe during the flight, be careful not to inject air into the insulin bottle.
 The pressurized cabin alters the air pressure, causing the plunger to “fight you” and make it harder to measure insulin accurately.